-There are several places to access the tidepools; our favorite is Tongue Point, a marine preserve at the far northwestern most point of the park.
+There are several places to access the tidepools.
+Our favorite is Tongue Point, a marine preserve at the far northwestern point of the park.
 It’s also the best place to view sunset, perched on the rocks overlooking the ocean.

 The Olympic Discovery Trail (a dedicated biking/walking trail) also passes through Port Angeles.
 We picked up a scenic section in downtown and rode 14 miles (round trip) that took us along the waterfront with spectacular views of the harbor, the Strait of Juan de Fuca, and Canada in the distance.